pnp/cli-microsoft365/docs/manual/docs/cmd/graph/status.md

 ## Remarks

-If you are connected to the Microsoft Graph, the `graph status` command will show you information about the currently stored refresh and access token and the expiration date and time of the access token when run in debug mode.
+If you are logged in to the Microsoft Graph, the `graph status` command will show you information about the currently stored refresh and access token and the expiration date and time of the access token when run in debug mode.

 ## Examples

-Show the information about the current connection to the Microsoft Graph
+Show the information about the current login to the Microsoft Graph

 ```sh
 graph status